andreipintilie/events.js/README.md

 Hover.js is compatible with any element (links, paragraphs, headings, buttons, etc...)

 The basic way to create hover & active events through CSS is not supported by old browsers, so now we have a solution for that!
-Hover.js was built on vanilla Javascript, you can create Hover & Active events using CSS classes.
+Hover.js was built with vanilla Javascript, you can create Hover & Active events using CSS classes.